kylescotshank/IntroToNCBIandBLAST/README.md

 </kbd>
 </p>

-You'll now be viewing the assembly report.
-Towards the bottom of the screen, take note of the RefSeq sequence ID: NC_002978.6

 Navigate to the Trace Archives by clicking [here](https://trace.ncbi.nlm.nih.gov/Traces/assembly/) or going to trace.ncbi.nlm.nih.gov/Traces/assembly.
 The trace archives is a repository of fully and partially complete genomic asssemblies that were created from gel/capillary platforms, such as older Applied Biosystems techniques.